MicrosoftEdge/MSEdgeExplainers/Handwriting/explainer.md

 # Outdated

-This explainer has been replaced with [HandwritingIntentCSSValue](Handwriting/HandwritingIntentCSSValue.md) which proposes a new keyword for the `touch-action` CSS attribute.
+As of November 14th 2024, this explainer has been replaced with [HandwritingIntentCSSValue](Handwriting/HandwritingIntentCSSValue.md) which proposes a new keyword for the `touch-action` CSS attribute.

 ---